Rolfe charged with murder before 'proper investigation' held: court

 Detective Senior Sergeant Barram, in his evidence, told the court Constable Rolfe's choice to fire the second and third shots were not reasonable or necessary or in accordance with his training.

-Mr Edwardson said, "This case is tragic - a young man lost his life and a young brave police officer has been charged with the most serious charge ... without any proper investigation.
-And that...is a disgrace."
+Mr Edwardson said, "This case is tragic - a young man lost his life and a young brave police officer has been charged with the most serious charge known to the criminal law without...any meaningful investigation.
+And that, you might think, is a disgrace."

 Mr Edwardson said, in choosing to fire the second and third shots into Mr Walker, his client acted in a way that was "not only appropriate, but frankly, just plain common sense".